ucsffrancislab/ucsffrancislab.github.io/docs/Box.md

 ##	Password in `~/.netrc`

-Add your username and new password to your `~/.netrc`
+Add your username and new password to your `~/.netrc`.

+This file may or may not exist already.

 ```
 machine dav.box.com login George.Wendt@ucsf.edu password XXXXXXXX